 The CCPA, which became effective on January 1, 2020, gives California residents expanded rights to access and delete their personal information, opt out of the sale of personal information, and receive detailed information about how their personal information is used.
 The CCPA provides a private right of action and statutory damages for data breaches and may increase our compliance costs and potential liability with respect to other personal information we collect about California residents.
 In addition, the amendments to the CCPA made by the California Privacy Rights Act, or the CPRA, went into effect on January 1, 2023.
 The CPRA amends the CCPA to give California residents the ability to limit the use of their sensitive information, provide additional penalties for CPRA violations concerning California residents under the age of 16, and establish a new California Privacy Protection Agency to implement and enforce the law.
 The CPRA also expands the scope of the CCPA to include job applicant and employee personal information.
 These changes to the CCPA could impact our business activities depending on how they are interpreted.
 These laws exemplify the vulnerability of our business to the evolving regulatory environment related to the protection of personal information.
 Some observers have noted that the CCPA and CPRA could mark the beginning of a trend toward more stringent privacy legislation in the United States, which could increase our potential liability and adversely affect our business, the results of our operations, and our financial condition.
-For example, Colorado, Utah, Virginia and Connecticut recently passed similar consumer privacy legislation, all of which differ from the CCPA and become effective in 2023.
+For example, privacy laws in Colorado, Connecticut, and Virginia have recently gone into effect and similar laws in Indiana, Iowa, Montana, Tennessee, and Texas have been enacted and are expected to go into effect over the next several years.
+Moreover, several other state privacy laws are in various stages of the legislative process.